QiaoJiang123/FIX_fractional_insurance_exchange/README.md

 ### Credit Provider

 When insurer starts insuring, a certain amount of reserve is needed.
 There are two ways to store reserves.
 The first way is to send the full amount of possible loss to the insurance smart contract deployed by the insurer.
+For instance, if an insurer gets 10% of a flight delay insurance with $600 coverage, the insurer needs to transfer $60 to the smart contract.
+If the flight is delayed, the amount will be transferred to the insured.
+Otherwise, the insurer will have $60 back plus 10% premium.

 ### DeFi